almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 Once you have that final option, find online resources (online courses, YouTube series), books, conferences, workshops, and groups that relate to the work that you are interested in and be an active participant in each of those.

+A wrote a [blog post](/technology/2022.02.02-breaking-into-tech/) based on a presentation that I attended.
+This is an additional perspective that I share with people that ask this question.

 ### I heard that you can make a lot of money in tech.
 I want to...